Immigrants like my Syrian-born father made America great

 He would get up early in the morning to do surgery, often after having gone to the emergency room in the middle of the night, hold office hours in the afternoon and almost always come home late.

 My mother and I rarely had dinner with him.
-My mother would get up and sit with him while he ate by himself at whatever odd time he returned home.
+My mother would get up and sit with him while he ate at whatever odd time he returned home.
 Then he’d go to his recliner, watch as much news as he could, and inevitably fall asleep in his chair.
 And he did that over and over and over.
 Day after day after day.

 My childhood is filled with memories of his angst and his love for his work, for his patients and the nurses and other doctors he worked with.
 I remember how he worried about hospital policies, and the time he temporarily served as the county medical examiner and how hard that was for him.